-In the morning, we take the excursion to Mathura and Vrindavan.
-Mathura and Vrindavan is the birthplace of the Hindu Lord, Krishna.
+On the way to Agra, we take the excursion to Mathura and Vrindavan.
+Mathura and Vrindavan are the birthplace of the Hindu Lord, Krishna.
 It is a fantastic insight into the Indian religion.

 In the afternoon we will visit, the Taj Mahal from the opposite river bank.
 We wander through a local village and then rest with the goat herders on the opposite bank to the Taj Mahal in a ruined garden.
 This is a magical experience off the tourist trail.

 Day 3: Agra – Jaipur – via Fatehpur Sikri

 In the early morning, we visit Taj Mahal, the symbol of eternal love.
 It was built by the 5th Mughal emperor, Shah Jehan in the year 1631 in memory of his wife, Mumtaz Mahal.
 It was completed in 22 years.
 Further, we visit Agra Fort, taken over from the Lodhis by the Mughal Emperor Akbar in the late 16th century.
 The Fort can be more accurately described as a walled palatial city.
 It was built from red sandstone, often inlaid with white marble & intricate decorations.

 Day 4: Jaipur